Quick Navigation:

 Start your Mac.
 Then, hold down Option.

-When you see the startup options screen, press the Release button.
+When you see the startup options screen, release button.

 Select the drive containing a bootable Ventura installer, press the Return key, and then select the language.